augustuspash/Central-Dank/README.md

 For more information visit centraldank.com

-This code is under the license: https://creativecommons.org/licenses/by-nc-nd/4.0/
+This code is under the license, please see the LICENSE.md file for full license.